jiayao99/tfidf-text-classification/README.md

-# TUTORIAL: Text Classification with TF-IDF
+# TUTORIAL: Text Classification with `TF-IDF`

-This tutorial provides a guide on utilizing TF-IDF (Term Frequency-Inverse Document Frequency) for the classification of textual data.
+This tutorial provides a guide on utilizing `TF-IDF` for the classification of textual data.

 **Implementation**: [resume_classification_tfidf.ipynb](https://github.com/jiayao99/tfidf-text-classification/blob/main/resume_classification_tfidf.ipynb)

+Author: Jiayao Li

-## What is \*TF-IDF\*?
+## What is `TF-IDF`?

-TF-IDF stands for Term Frequency-Inverse Document Frequency.
+`TF-IDF` stands for `Term Frequency - Inverse Document Frequency`.

-It measures **importance of a word in a document, which is part of a corpus**.
+**It measures IMPORTANCE of a word in a document, which is part of a corpus.**

 Despite its simplicity and lower computational footprint as compared to sophisticated pretrained word embedding models (such as BERT, Word2Vec, etc.), TF-IDF can often yield surprisingly effective results in various classification tasks.